We deeply value partnerships with others working towards the same goals.

-Here are some of the collaborative projects and initiatives we are involved with:
+Below, you can find out more about some of the collaborative projects and initiatives we are involved with.

 Women’s Mental Health Network

-The National Women’s Council of Ireland (NWCI) and St Patrick’s Mental Health Service (SPMHS) have come together to develop a Women’s Mental Health Network.
-This is a network of people and organisations with a committed interest in women’s mental health issues.The network has two aims:
+We have come together with the National Women’s Council (NWC) to develop a Women's Mental Health Network (WMHN).
+This is a network of people and organisations with a committed interest in women’s mental health issues.The WMHN has two aims:

 - To provide a forum for information-sharing and networking